MASTERS RESEARCH PROJECT (2018-2019)

 Step 1: Describing Game Activities

-According to the ATMSG, a serious game is comprised of activites: the gaming activity, learning activity, and instrinsic instruction.
+According to the ATMSG, a serious game is comprised of activities: the gaming activity, learning activity, and intrinsic instruction.

 Step 2: Mapping out a Game Sequence

 The sequence of gaming events and components are then organized in a map based on the descriptions of the gaming activity in Step 1 to communicate the overall flow of a player’s experience with the game.

 In this step of the ATMSG framework, each of the mechanics described in the game sequence in Step 2 are briefly described using “buzzwords” or short phrases.
 This is helpful to see if any of the gaming activities, learning activities, or intrinsic instruction conflict with each other or if any components do not actually support their respective activities.